golemfactory/awesome-golem/README.md

 - [Golem Provider Terraform](https://github.com/nemani/golem-provider-terraform) - A terraform script to automatically deploy a Golem Provider on a cloud provider and setup monitoring using prometheus.

 ## Docker
-- [golem-node](https://github.com/alexandre-abrioux/golem-node) - A Docker version of a node to help you get started running as a provider in a Docker container quick.
+- [Golem Provider Node](https://github.com/alexandre-abrioux/golem-node) - A Docker version of a node to help you get started running as a provider in a Docker container quick.
 Before you start please check that `ARG YA_CORE_VERSION`, `ARG YA_WASI_VERSION` and `ARG YA_VM_VERSION` in the [Dockerfile](https://github.com/alexandre-abrioux/golem-node/blob/master/docker/Dockerfile) are the correct versions.
 Currently it runs the Alpha.3.
-- [general-golem](https://github.com/DerekJarvis/general-golem) - A dockerized requestor environment.
+- [Golem Requestor Node](https://github.com/DerekJarvis/general-golem) - A dockerized requestor environment.
 You can just pass in the py script  (example uses the blender demo) and it sets up the daemon and runs it

 ## Testing